docs

 Option 1: Install with Go (Recommended)

-The easiest way to install GSwarm is using Go's install command:
+The easiest way to install GSwarm is using Go's built-in install command:

 go install github.com/Deep-Commit/gswarm/cmd/gswarm@latest